Our eReno guide helps you pre-plan for a successful project, and provides

 Home repair is essential to protecting your greatest investment.
 If your home is in need of repair, don’t procrastinate.
 For instance, a leaking roof is only going to get worse.
 If ignored, it will lead to interior water damage and mold issues.
 Regular, seasonal maintenance of these systems is also a very good idea.

 Whether you’re looking to increase return on investment, improve functionality or keep your home in good repair, hire Bonded by eRenovate™ Pros by using the eRenovate Post My Project tool.
-Enjoy Peace of Mind with the eRenovate Guarantee which offers $25,000 Deposit Payment protection and 88 Day Workmanship Guarantee.
+Enjoy Peace of Mind with the eRenovate Guarantee which offers $25,000 Deposit Payment protection.

 Set a clear budget.
 It should include products, materials, labour and a little extra set aside for unexpected expenses.
 Staying within an established budget is crucial to a successful renovation.